 It’s in your best interest to pay your tax debt as soon as possible because paying can limit the penalties and interest the IRS may charge.

 However, if you currently can’t pay your taxes in full, the IRS offers a number of payment options.
 Depending on the type of tax you owe, and how much, different options are available, ranging from short term extensions, to installment agreements, to an offer in compromise.
 Each has different requirements and fees.

 If you have a balance dueThe outstanding amount a taxpayer owes on an account., don’t delay in trying to resolve it.
 Sometimes, the timing of your actions is very important and you don’t want to miss a deadline and lose certain taxpayer rights.
-You have many options depending on why you owe the IRS and how best to take care of it – see the How will this affect me? section below.
+You have many options depending on why you owe the IRS and how best to take care of it – see the “What do I need to know?” section above.

 Sometimes, it’s as simple as contacting the IRS to discuss your balance due or asking for a transcript of your account to see why you owe the IRS.

 If you’re having a tax problem that you haven’t been able to resolve on your own, the Taxpayer Advocate Service (TAS) may be able to help.
 As an independent organization within the IRS, TAS protects taxpayers’ rights under the Taxpayer Bill of Rights, helps taxpayers resolve problems with the IRS, and recommends changes that will prevent the problems from happening in the future.

 You may be eligible for help if your IRS problem is causing financial difficulty or you believe an IRS procedure just isn’t working as it should.
 Read more about the kinds of cases TAS works.

 TAS has offices in every state, the District of Columbia, and Puerto Rico.
 If you qualify for help, you’ll be assigned to one advocate who will be with you at every turn.
 TAS advocates work with the IRS to get your problems resolved and our services are always free.